yiqu/yiqu.github.io/_posts/2019-10-12-bootstrap-columns.md

 **This behavior is what makes the breakpoints so powerful.
 Depending on the resoultion you are designing for, you can set different breakpoints for your columns**.

-There are a lot more to the breakpoints and columns on the official [Bootstrap Documentation] (https://getbootstrap.com/docs/4.0/layout/grid/).
+There are a lot more to the breakpoints and columns on the official [Bootstrap Documentation](https://getbootstrap.com/docs/4.0/layout/grid/).
 Make sure you head over there and check out rest of the features!